USS Wilmington (PG-8): Inter-war period

 Wilmington served as a training ship on Lake Erie— operating out of Toledo and calling at Cleveland and Buffalo—well into 1923.
 On 2 September of that year, she became inactive as her men were released from their training period.
 She remained in this state until 1 June 1924, when a large draft of reservists reported on board for training.

 During that month, she operated in company with the gunboats Paducah, Dubuque, and the unclassified vessel Wilmette.
 On 10 June, the commanding officer, 7 officers, and 55 men left the ship at Cleveland to participate in a parade in conjunction with the Republican Party's national convention.
 The following day, Secretary of the Navy Curtis D. Wilbur came on board to inspect the gunboat.

 Wilmington remained as training vessel on the Great Lakes for reservists through the 1930s, occasionally calling at Chicago, as well as her normal ports of call – Toledo, Buffalo, and Cleveland.
 During the winter months, she was laid up at her home base in preparation for spring and summer cruising.

+On July 3, 1934 "Wilmington" carried the Parliamentary Mace of Upper Canada to Toronto, Ontario.
+The Mace had been taken as a war prize by American forces in the April 1813 attack on York during the War of 1812, and had been on display at the US Naval Academy in Annapolis.
+As a goodwill gesture between the two countries, President Franklin D Roosevelt ordered the Mace's return to Canada, which was done by "Wilmington" between the two dates of Canadian (July 1) and American (July 4) independence.
+The Mace is now on display at the Ontario Parliament buildings in Toronto, Ontario.